HarperDB/documentation/docs/technical-details/reference/resource.md

 ### `operation(operationObject: Object, authorize?: boolean): Promise<any>`

-This method is available on tables and will execute a HarperDB operation, using the current table as the target of the operation (the `table` and `database` do not need to be specified).
+This method is available on tables and will execute a Harper operation, using the current table as the target of the operation (the `table` and `database` do not need to be specified).
 See the [operations API](../../developers/operations-api) for available operations that can be performed.
 You can set the second argument to `true` if you want the current user to be checked for authorization for the operation (if `true`, will throw an error if they are not authorized).

 ### `allowStaleWhileRevalidate(entry: { version: number, localTime: number, expiresAt: number, value: object }, id): boolean`